GitYangFan/Pj.seminar-Regelungstechnik/README.md

 Let's make Hamster!
 This repository is used to store and exchange our code and data related to this project Hamster in Pj.
 Seminar Regelungstechnik.
 Let's unleash your creativity!

+# The current version of Hamster code is uploaded here and also can be found in gitlab with branch "Baho"
+- The type of the velocity message was changed to add time stamp
+- Small changes were done in packages "hamster_driver", "hamster_interfaces" and "tracking_controller".
+- Changes in the code are commented with "//Project seminar"

 ## If only interest in the two Algorithm mentioned in the report, turn to branch "Handong" and read the following guide:
 ### the codes of two methods introduced in the report are in files:
 `KFRealTime.py`\